 Smaller mammals, like Cape Grysbok and Bushbuck hide away in the shrubbery of Sedgefield beaches.
 There is a known fresh water spring that bubbles up amongst the fynbos on this dune.
 The dense nature of the vegetation makes it virtually inaccessible to humans except for around the perimeter so wildlife is undisturbed there, only threatened by the poor rainfall that could affect the quality of their food and their water supply.

-If you don’t walk from Swartvlei beach, there is a boardwalk from the car park down to the Sedgefield beach at the river mouth also known as Kingfisher Creek.
+If you don’t walk from Swartvlei beach, there is a boardwalk from the car park down to the Sedgefield beach at the river mouth.
 At the river mouth, you enjoy the best of both worlds, the sea and the lagoon, because the sandstone cliffs give you shelter from the prevailing wind.
 You can easily indulge in a whole day on the beach.
 Ablution facilities and showers are available.
 You can spread your towel and sunbathe, or lie under an umbrella and read a book.
 Have a picnic lunch, go for a walk or swim in the lagoon.
 Children can play safely on the beach and in the lagoon shallows.

 When the river mouth is open to the sea, the locals participate in a fun activity called “surging”.
 As the tide turns to come into the lagoon, water pours in through the river mouth, and you walk out into the channel, float and catch the surge finding yourself being propelled along without any effort for 200 metres and more, even further if you don’t want to walk back and do it all over again – which you do!
 It’s addictive!
 Children can do it, even young ones, with adult supervision.
 I’ve even seen dogs doing it (alongside their owners)!

 I am very careful of swimming in the sea on the Sedgefield Beaches.
 It is a perilous coastline in that it is subjected to some strong and dangerous currents - so be warned!
 Even strong swimmers can get into trouble in unfamiliar waters.
 Every high season, NSRI (National Sea Rescue Institute) can testify that they are called out to rescue people, and sadly a number have drowned off our coastline.
-Lifeguards are present on Myoli Beach and Kingfisher Creek during high season.
+Lifeguards are present on Myoli Beach and the River Mouth during high season.

 The river mouth that splits 2 Sedgefield beaches usually is calmer and safer.
 Again, that all depends on the tides and how the river mouth opens to the sea because that changes all the time as well.
 My advice is to ask the locals and don’t venture into deep water on your own if you’re unfamiliar with the area – currents change like the weather and you risk not only your own life but that of the person who may have to rescue you.
 The sea is unpredictable so to enjoy your holiday, respect it and be careful!

-The access to Cola Beach is high up and there is a long boardwalk down to the beach so it also has a good viewpoint at the top where there is a bench to sit on.
+The access to Cola Beach is from a high dune up and there is a long boardwalk down to the beach so it also has a good viewpoint at the top of the stairway where there is a bench to sit on.
 Cola beach is a popular beach to fish off and eastwards up to Platbank at Groenvlei, there are several rocky outcrops to fish from.
 Be careful of high waves that can sweep the unwary off the rocks in a flash – it has happened and more than once!